-An argument for installing deadlock avoidance in the system is that we could ensure that deadlock would never occur.
+Answer: An argument for installing deadlock avoidance in the system is that we could ensure deadlock would never occur.
 In addition, despite the increase in turnaround time, all 5,000 jobs could still run.

-An argument against installing deadlock-avoidance software is that deadlocks occur infrequently, and they cost little when they do occur.
+An argument against installing deadlock avoidance software is that deadlocks occur infrequently and they cost little when they do occur.

-8.7 Can a system detect that some of its threads are starving?
+7.6 Can a system detect that some of its processes are starving?
 If you answer "yes," explain how it can.
 If you answer "no," explain how the system can deal with the starvation problem.

-Starvation is a difficult topic to define, as it may mean different things for different systems.
-For the purposes of this question, we will define starvation as the situation in which a process must wait beyond a reasonable period of time-perhaps indefinitely-before receiving a requested resource.
+Answer: Starvation is a difficult topic to define as it may mean different things for different systems.
+For the purposes of this question, we will define starvation as the situation whereby a process must wait beyond a reasonable period of time-perhaps indefinitely-before receiving a requested resource.
 One way of detecting starvation would be to first identify a period of time-T-that is considered unreasonable.
 When a process requests a resource, a timer is started.
 If the elapsed time exceeds T, then the process is considered to be starved.

-One strategy for dealing with starvation would be to adopt a policy whereby resources are assigned only to the process that has been waiting the longest.
+One strategy for dealing with starvation would be to adopt a policy where resources are assigned only to the process that has been waiting the longest.
 For example, if process P_a has been waiting longer for resource X than process P_b , the request from process P_b would be deferred until process P_a 's request has been satisfied.

-Another strategy would be less strict.
-In this scenario, a resource might be granted to a process that had waited less than another process, providing that the other process was not starving.
-However, if another process was considered to be starving, its request would be satisfied first.
+Another strategy would be less strict than what was just mentioned.
+In this scenario, a resource might be granted to a process that has waited less than another process, providing that the other process is not starving.
+However, if another process is considered to be starving, its request would be satisfied first.

-8.8 Consider the following resource-allocation policy.
+7.7 Consider the following resource-allocation policy.
 Requests for and releases of resources are allowed at any time.
-If a request for resources cannot be satisfied because the resources are not available, then we check any threads that are blocked waiting for resources.
-If a blocked thread has the desired resources, then these resources are taken away from it and are given to the requesting thread.
-The vector of resources for which the blocked thread is waiting is increased to include the resources that were taken away.
+If a request for resources cannot be satisfied because the resources are not available, then we check any processes that are blocked waiting for resources.
+If a blocked process has the desired resources, then these resources are taken away from it and are given to the requesting process.
+The vector of resources for which the blocked process is waiting is increased to include the resources that were taken away.

-For example, a system has three resource types, and the vector Available is initialized to (4,2,2).
-If thread T_0 asks for (2,2,1), it gets them.
-If T_1 asks for (1,0,1), it gets them.
-Then, if T_0 asks for (0,0,1), it is blocked (resource not available).
-If T_2 now asks for (2,0,0), it gets the available one (1,0,0), as well as one that was allocated to T_0 (since T_0 is blocked).
-T_0 's Allocation vector goes down to (1,2,1), and its Need vector goes up to (1,0,1).
+For example, consider a system with three resource types and the vector Available initialized to (4,2,2).
+If process P_0 asks for (2,2,1), it gets them.
+If P_1 asks for (1,0,1), it gets them.
+Then, if P_0 asks for (0,0,1), it is blocked (resource not available).
+If P_2 now asks for (2,0,0), it gets the available one (1,0,0) and one that was allocated to P_0 (since P_0 is blocked).